-The theoretical analysis in previous section primarily deals with behavior of SBC in the limit of both infinitely many posterior draws per fit and infinitely many simulations.
+The theoretical analysis in previous section primarily deals with the behavior of SBC in the limit of both infinitely many posterior draws per fit and infinitely many simulations.
 Here, we further support the results by numerical experiments which let us understand not only whether a certain problem is detectable at all but also how much computational effort is required for SBC to detect the problem.
-Code for simulations and all the figures in this section can be found at https://github.com/martinmodrak/sbc_test_quantities_paper.